muratk5n/thirdwave/en/mbl/2024/week01.md

 ---

-Corporate power built the ICSID system to avoid having to entice their lapdog politicians to invade countries left and right for them.
+Corporate power built the ISDS system to avoid having to entice their lapdog politicians to invade countries left and right for them.
 This shady arbitration system is active, ready-for-use 24/7, every day of the year.
 Corps can always drag a country to court for minor